WhenTheSUNdreams/Best-To-Read-This/README.md

 # Best-To-Read-This
 Probably just DNIs, Boundaries, and Warnings tbh.

+**I DON'T mind if you:**
+Cover in any way, i can always readjust!
+Hide behind me.
+Whisper me, unless you're gonna say smth bad.
+Ask for supporter assistance in PT!

 **DNI IF YOU ARE:**
 >All the problematic "-ists"<
 |ex; ableist, racist|